josefpavlik/domoticz.plugin.rpi_cpu_temp/README.md

 SETUP:
 go to Hardware menu, create new hardware using Raspberry CPU temperature.
-Configure the period, default is 3 seconds that's all
+Configure the period, default is 3 seconds.

+that's all